luc-vocab/gc/gc2_website/blog/_posts/2016-02-23-review-of-bruxism-devices.markdown

 thumbnail: https://res.cloudinary.com/photozzap/image/upload/c_fill,g_north_west,h_400,w_400/v1456221905/gc_website_blog/bruxism_devices/grindcare_v2.jpg
 ---

 There are a number of devices that help monitor or attempt to prevent bruxism on the market.
 Most of them use an [EMG](https://en.wikipedia.org/wiki/Electromyography) sensor to detect muscle activation, either on the temporal muscle or the masseter muscle.
-Most have biofeedback functionality.
+Some have biofeedback functionality while others are purely allow diagnosing of bruxism / teeth grinding.
 Some are generally available to the public while others are sold to dentists only.
 Here is a list of the devices that I know about.
 If you know of a device which we didn't list, please email us: {% include email.html %}

 <p style="margin-bottom: 50px;"></p>